raniedwianugrah/osm-stats/README.md

 7. To calculate the statistics, run this formula ```osmconvert Aceh.pbf --out-statistics``` to get all statictics data (nodes, ways, and relations) in Aceh province.

 8. Then run this formula ```osmosis --read-pbf Aceh.pbf --tf accept-ways building=* --tf reject-nodes --tf reject-relations --write-pbf Aceh_building.pbf``` to filter OSM data based on the tag (key and value) is desired.
 For example, this formula only filter building data.
+You can change the tag accordance with your needs.

 9. To calculate the statistics, run this formula ```osmconvert Aceh.pbf --out-statistics``` to get the building statistics data (only ways) in Aceh province.